friendly/matlib/README.md

 ## Installation

+Get the released version from CRAN:

+     install.packages("matlib")

-This package can be installed to your R library directly from this repo via
+The development version can be installed to your R library directly from this repo via:

      if (!require(devtools)) install.packages("devtools")
      library(devtools)